spiffe/tornjak/examples/tls_mtls/README.md

 ```

 Apply the same changes to your deployment, attaching the secret volumeMount to the Tornjak container.
-For the quickstart, we can simply apply the file and view the files in the container:
+For the quickstart, we can simply apply the file in this directory `server-statefulset-mtls.yaml` and view the files in the container:

 ```
 kubectl apply -f server-statefulset-mtls.yaml